 Morita therapists understand that patients know how to live meaningful natural lives, but over the course of growing up they put up all these obstacles that get in the way to authentic living.
 Morita therapists try to help these patients remove those obstacles.

 They facilitate the patients’ movements through the four stages and help shift patients’ attentions, reinforcing focus on action taking on the external environment, and not reinforcing focus on emotions.

 Traditional Morita therapists don’t dwell on a patient’s symptoms in any way.
 They don’t delve into them.
 They don’t consider patients’ pasts in any way.
 They draw the patients’ attention to other aspects, move them towards the actions that they could take or inquire about something else entirely.
 They shift the patients’ attention to something that is happening in the natural world.

 The different approach of Morita therapyMorita therapy has a different approach compared to other therapies.
 According to Holly, lots of therapies are based on understanding and tackling symptoms.
 Their effectiveness varies for every patient.
 Some patients prefer western therapies, but there are also some who find the eastern approach more helpful.

 If you want happiness, there's also suffering to deal with. - Nicholas Kemp

 Nick shared he learnt that Buddhism helps people move away from suffering.
 That the acceptance of suffering is part of life.
 If you want happiness, there’s also suffering to deal with.

 In Morita therapy, happiness is not a state that a person can achieve, but an emotion that comes and goes.
 One can’t experience happiness without experiencing the flipside.
 Holly says, suffering is a truth that both Buddhism and Morita therapy recognize.

 Morita therapy is receiving interest internationally.
-Holly shares that there has been a gradual internationalization of the therapy over time.
-She thinks that the general premise of Morita therapy resonates with a lot of people.
+There has been a gradual internationalization of the therapy over time.
+Holly thinks that the general premise of Morita therapy resonates with a lot of people.